nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 ## 5. Publish global configuration over HTTPS

-Starting X-Road version from 7.4 it can be published global configuration over HTTPS using a TLS certificate issued by a trusted CA. The CA must be trusted by the Security Server's Java installation.
+Starting from X-Road version 7.4, it is possible to publish global configuration over HTTPS using a TLS certificate issued by a trusted CA. The CA must be trusted by the Security Server's Java installation.

 ### 5.1 Central Server TLS configuration